Atomic relaxation and flat bands in strain-engineered transition metal dichalcogenide bilayer moir\'{e} systems

-A recent theoretical study based on a continuum model suggests the formation of flat-electronic bands in the strained bilayer of $\mathrm{WSe_{2}}$ \cite{strain1}.
+Few theoretical studies based on continuum models explored strain-induced moire patterns in bilayer graphene \cite{sinner2023strain,engelke2023topological,escudero2024designing}.
+A general study on the impact of hetero-strain in 2D materials was reported \cite{kogl2023moire} .
+In the strained bilayer of $\mathrm{WSe_{2}}$ , the formation of flat bands has been found from a continuum model-based study \cite{strain1}.
 However, the impact of structural relaxations on the flat-band formation was not taken into account in this study.
-The impact of structural relaxations on twisted bilayer $\mathrm{WSe_{2}}$ including strain, has recently been reported \cite{strain2}.
-However, a detailed study on the formation of flat bands due to {\em only strain engineering} is missing.
-Furthermore, twisted bilayers of TMDs hosts topological point defects, and shear solitons \cite{naik1, maity1}.
-Are the topological defects and solitonic networks in strain engineered moir\'{e} pattern similar to those in twisted TMDs?
-It is worth emphasizing that the applied strain can be uniaxial, isotropic biaxial, or anisotropic biaxial.
-Therefore, strain-engineered moir\'{e} patterns provide a rich platform for manipulating electronic properties, well deserving of further exploration.
+The impact of structural relaxations on twisted bilayer $\mathrm{WSe_{2}}$ including strain, was reported in another study \cite{strain2}.
+Nonetheless, a detailed {\em ab initio} study on the formation of flat bands due to {\em only strain engineering} is missing.
+Similar to twisted bilayers of TMDs, strain-engineered moir\'{e} patterns may provide a rich platform for manipulating structural and electronic properties, well deserving of further exploration.

-Here, we study the structural characteristics and electronic properties of strain engineered moir\'{e} pattern constructed from bilayer TMDs.
-We focus on the biaxially strained and anisotropically strained moir\'{e} patterns.
-We study strained TMD bilayers with strain between 4\% and 2\% and find the formation of flat bands in this range of strain.
-Because a TMD layer has two different atoms in its two sublattices, two types of strained moir\'{e} superlattices (MSLs) can be constructed starting from $AA$ (parallel stacking) and $AA'$ (antiparallel stacking).
-Both types of the relaxed MSLs with biaxial strain show similar relaxation patterns as in twisted TMDs \cite{naik2,maity1,falko,kaxiras_cont}.
-However, the solitons at the domain walls are of a {\em tensile} nature, in contrast to the shear solitons in twisted TMD.
-Furthermore, the order parameter field shows {\em aster} topological defects in strained MSLs, instead of the {\em vortex} topological defects which form in twisted MSLs.